agoblet/chesscompubapi/README.md

 # chesscompubapi

-Go client for the chess.com PubAPI
+This repository holds a Go client for the chess.com PubAPI.